NeoNeuron/Linux-guide-for-researcher/README.md

 * Run faster

   Linux has a better CPU scheduler and RAM memory management compared to Windows in general.
-Thus programs could run a few percent (sometimes more than 10 percent) faster after transplant to Linux. e.g. it is observed that Linux version of Mathematica is faster than its Windows version, likely Matlab behaves the same.
+Thus programs could run a few percent (sometimes more than 10 percent) faster after transplant to Linux. e.g., it is observed that Linux version of Mathematica is faster than its Windows version, likely Matlab behaves the same.

 * Rich set of tools for advanced user
     - For administration of system